TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Detailed Unit Window/$readme.txt

 	Detailed Unit Window by Repeat
 This plugin changes the Map Unit Window from two sizes to four: Small, Medium, Large, and Extra Large.
 The small size is the same as vanilla.
-There are two versions of the Medium size for you to choose from; only place EITHER v1 or v2 into your project's Plugin folder, not both.

-I included a comparison image of the medium sizes to help you make an educated decision :)

 	ABOUT THIS PLUGIN: LARGE/EXTRA LARGE SETTINGS